dpurkays/dpurkays/README.md

 - Reading manhwas and mangas
     - [Auto Scroller Browser Extension](https://github.com/dpurkays/auto-scroller) : I created this browser extension to make reading manhwas and mangas easier, solving common scrolling issues for a seamless reading experience.
 - Anime
+    - [Anime Matchmaker 💖](https://animematchmaker.netlify.app/) : A web app that helps users discover animes they'll love.
+With so many options, picking your next show can feel overwhelming.
+This app solves that by recommending animes based on your mood or shows you already enjoy.
 - Kirtan (Vedic devotional music)

 ## 🔗 Let's Connect!